harkishanpansuriya/Flutter_Interview_Questions/questions.md

     - JIT is easier to debug due to runtime state access.
     - AOT code is smaller because it excludes the JIT compiler.

-8. What are the `Flutter widgets`?
+6. What are the `Flutter widgets`?

    In Flutter, a widget is a basic unit of the user interface (UI).
 Widgets are reusable pieces of code that describe how a part of the UI should be displayed.
 They can be combined and nested to create a dynamic UI.

-9. Explain the flutter architecture.
+7. Can you tell us the four main elements of Flutter? and Explain the flutter architecture.
+    - Flutter engine, Widgets, Design-specific widgets, Foundation Library

-   `Upper layers`: The Dart-based platform that takes care of app widgets, gestures, animations, illustrations, and materials;
+    - `Upper layers`: The Dart-based platform that takes care of app widgets, gestures, animations, illustrations, and materials;
-   `Flutter engine`: Handles the display and formatting of text.
+    - `Flutter engine`: Handles the display and formatting of text.
-   `Built-in service`: Used for the management of plugins, packages, and event loops.
+    - `Built-in service`: Used for the management of plugins, packages, and event loops.

-10. Difference between GraphQl vs Rest. with pros and cons in short
+8. Difference between GraphQl vs Rest. with pros and cons in short

    `GraphQL:-`

     - GraphQL is an API query language as well as a runtime for answering those queries with existing data.
     - GraphQL’s central feature is its ability to request and receive only the specific data requested — nothing more.
 This makes it much simpler to scale your APIs along with your app.
     - The most exciting part of GraphQL is its ability to provide you with all the data in one endpoint.

    `RESTful:-`

     - `Data control`: REST APIs are more limited in data control because each request needs to be tailored for the specific data being requested.
       `Communication`: REST uses a set of endpoints that respond to specific HTTP requests.
       `Data formats`: REST can present data in XML and YAML formats.
       `Drawbacks`: REST relies on rigid endpoints and data structures.

-11. What is the difference between `Stateful` widget and `Stateless` widget and it's lifeCycle methods?
+9. What is the difference between `Stateful` widget and `Stateless` widget and it's lifeCycle methods?

     - Stateless widgets cannot change their state during the runtime of the app,
     - it has an immutable state.